zytek/mmnet1000/README.md

   * network card
   * RTC/hwclock - works fine even when garbage is in ROM due too battery failure
   * GPIO - **ports are renumbered**, you have to substract 32 from port number so GPIO 38 becomes 6 etc
-  * I2C - will test later
+  * I2C - not tested

 Quick guide
 -----------